lin-jennifer/site-academic/content/courses/Zotero/_index.md

 ## Overview

-The goal of this course is to introduce students to citation managers (namely, Zotero) as a resource to manage references for papers and research projects.
-This course covers why using citation managers is important, how to use a citation manager and the application to a student's personal research interests.
+The goal of this workshop is to introduce students to citation managers (namely, Zotero) as a resource to manage references for papers and research projects.
+This workshop covers why using citation managers is important, how to use a citation manager and the application to a student's personal research interests.

 ## Learning Goals